m3fh4q/ReflexArenaDedicatedServerGuideLinux/README.md

 I don't recommend modifying this file as it will be used for all your Reflex Arena server instances running on your server.
 (You can however duplicate it and have your custom settings there)

-It's best to leave this file untouched and use start parameters after the launch command (eg : +sv_hostname m3fh4q's Reflex server)
+It's best to leave this file untouched and use start parameters after the launch command (eg : +sv_hostname m3fh4q Reflex server)

 <br />
 <br />
 <br />

+Your Reflex Arena server files are now installed, server instance(s) can be launched !

 # <a name="Managing"></a>Managing the server(s)
 The server(s) will be fully managed with the steam user, __log in as steam for this section__